 A few years after the first Pay Per Click ads were launched, GoTo.com began an auction-based system that operates in a similar fashion to how the search engines of today run their paid advertising business.
 As more devices capable of browsing the Internet came into our pockets and into our homes, people began spending more time on the web, guided to the content they wanted by search engines.
 These cultural developments allowed SEM to explode in popularity.

 Search Engine Marketing, popularly known as Pay Per Click or Paid Search, garners attention when it comes to increasing the business reach.
 SEM strategies are the fastest way to reach the maximum online audience, and thus increased profits.
 SEM helps sway a customer’s buying decision by giving them a perfect platform to showcase the advertisements exactly where it would be needed.

-Search Engine Marketing allows you to directly display your paid ads among the search results on various search engines, like Google and Bing.
-These advertisements work on keyword searches, making it possible for them to be listed alongside other search results.
+Search Engine Marketing or simply put, Search Engine Advertising allows you to directly display your paid ads among the search results on various search engines, like Google and Bing.
+These advertisements work on keyword searches and SEM scanning making it possible for them to be listed alongside other search results.

 In this cut-throat online competition, there is a need for every business to shine throughout.
 And, when online marketing promises to offer a helping hand, there could be nothing better.

 1. Generates Brand Recognition & Revenues Quickly

 With the right ad copy and strategies in place, see recognition & sales coming in the same day.
 It doesn’t need time to rev up.
 It’s easy to get started with something like Ads.

 2. Grows with Your Business